ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### Drive partitioning

 This section is only for blank drives you are ready to erase.
 If your drive already contains data, skip to [Existing drives](#existing-drives).
 Before creating a partition on a blank disk, make sure you have burned it in as covered under _Hardware_ -> [New Drive Burn-In Rituals](../06-hardware/new-drive-burnin.md).

 !!! warning
-    **BE CAREFUL HERE** - The next steps modify the drive's partition table.
+    **BE CAREFUL HERE!!!** <br> The next steps modify the drive's partition table.
 If there is _any_ existing data on this drive, **IT WILL BE WIPED**.
-Proceed carefully.

 The following steps require root access.
 On Proxmox you may already be logged in as root.
 If not, use `sudo su` to switch to root.

+!!!info
-If you are new to this, use the `sgdisk` option because it does the same thing every time and is easier to check.
+    If you are new to this, use the `sgdisk` option as it does the same thing every time and is less prone to human error

-??? example "Recommended: create the partition with sgdisk"
+=== "sgdisk recommended"

     Using the example drive from the previous section, use `sgdisk` to create a new partition table and one large partition.
 The package name is `gdisk`, but the command we want here is `sgdisk`.